ankur12-1610/Polyglot_JS/README.md

 Hey hackers!
 It’s time for you to implement what you’ve learned during the workshop.
 In this assignment you’ll use the basics of variable declaration, function declaration and implementation and DOM manipulation!

-- Just fork this repository:
+- Just fork this repository
-- Clone it :
+- Clone it
-- Create a branch and switch to it:
+- Create a branch and switch to it

 And finally…CODE!